Home Programme » FEBS Special Sessions

 Research and Career Skills

 A FEBS Special Session on Research and Career Skills, as well as an associated Workshop, will focus on writing and publishing scientific articles − with the aim of helping early-career researchers refine their manuscript-writing skills and better understand best practice in publishing their work.
-The sessions are co-organized by the FEBS Publications and Education Committees, and take place on Wednesday 13 September; schedule details will be added to the Congress program in due course.
+The sessions are co-organized by the FEBS Publications and Education Committees, and take place on Wednesday 13 September; schedule details cam be found in the Congress programme.

 FEBS Special Session on Research and Career Skills − How to Write and Publish a Scientific Article (Wed Sep 13, 09.00−11.00)